 The above approach for study resonant wave-particle interactions requires knowledge of the wave distribution either from measurements directly within the radiation belts or from theoretical predictions.
 The more general approach of self-consistently calculating the wave distribution and particle diffusion rates is generally unreasonably difficult for the radiation belts.
-Specific cases have been attempted 10, 21, but sufficient sophistication to allow definitive comparison with particle observations has not been achieved.
+Specific cases have been attempted ^{10, 21}, but sufficient sophistication to allow definitive comparison with particle observations has not been achieved.

 Fluctuations of large-scale magnetospheric electric fields with frequencies equal to a harmonic of the particle drift frequency can cause radial diffusion.
-Such fluctuating electric fields are generally divided into two classes 12 : 1) Electric fields induced by fluctuations in the geomagnetic field $(\nabla x \to 0)$, 2) Fluctuations of the magnetospheric potential electric field for which $\nabla x \to 0$.
-By attempting to make reasonable assumptions about the distribution of fluctuating fields, expressions for radial diffusion coefficients have been derived (e.g. Nakada and Mead 33 , for magnetic fluctuations; Cornwall 2 , for electric field fluctuations).
+Such fluctuating electric fields are generally divided into two classes12; 1) Electric fields induced by fluctuations in the geomagnetic field ($\nabla x \not = 40$), 2) Fluctuations of the magnetospheric potential electric field for which $\nabla x \not = 0$.
+By attempting to make reasonable assumptions about the distribution of fluctuating fields, expressions for radial diffusion coefficients have been derived (e.g. Nakada and Mead 33, for magnetic fluctuations; Cornwall 2, for electric field fluctuations).